techidaily/discover-alternatives/source/_posts/step-by-step-guide-configuring-your-printer-through-windows-control-panel-tips-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-activity-recording.techidaily.com/new-in-2024-ps3-gaming-reimagined-best-emulators-of-the-year/"><u>[New] In 2024, PS3 Gaming Reimagined Best Emulators of the Year</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/new-the-ultimate-how-to-for-advanced-snapchat-image-tweaks-for-2024/"><u>[New] The Ultimate How-To for Advanced Snapchat Image Tweaks for 2024</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/new-2024-approved-top-5-best-capture-cards-for-nintendo-switch/"><u>[New] 2024 Approved Top 5 Best Capture Cards for Nintendo Switch</u></a></li>
+<li><a href="https://fox-access.techidaily.com/new-2024-approved-unlock-the-world-of-vr-with-your-phone-in-minutes/"><u>[New] 2024 Approved Unlock the World of VR with Your Phone in Minutes</u></a></li>
+<li><a href="https://facebook-record-videos.techidaily.com/new-in-2024-becoming-a-vlogger-voice-confident-content-creation-strategies/"><u>[New] In 2024, Becoming a Vlogger Voice Confident Content Creation Strategies</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/updated-2024-approved-breakdown-the-broadcasting-barrier-easy-windows-pc-guide-to-live-tv-recording/"><u>[Updated] 2024 Approved Breakdown the Broadcasting Barrier Easy Windows PC Guide to Live TV Recording</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/updated-in-2024-empower-your-digital-tales-with-complimentary-upgrades/"><u>[Updated] In 2024, Empower Your Digital Tales with Complimentary Upgrades</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/updated-in-2024-ultimate-facetune-guide-elevating-your-image-quality/"><u>[Updated] In 2024, Ultimate Facetune Guide Elevating Your Image Quality</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/2024-approved-advanced-mac-toolkit-screenaudio-recording-feature/"><u>2024 Approved Advanced Mac Toolkit Screen/Audio Recording Feature</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/exploring-the-impact-of-opium-conflicts-on-chinas-foreign-policy-a-yl-computing-insight/"><u>Exploring the Impact of Opium Conflicts on China's Foreign Policy: A YL Computing Insight</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/boost-your-computers-speed-with-these-essential-hacks-by-yl-software-experts/"><u>Boost Your Computer’s Speed with These Essential Hacks by YL Software Experts</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/corrective-measures-against-the-xinput13dll-not-found-problem/"><u>Corrective Measures Against the 'xinput1_3.dll Not Found' Problem</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/fix-a-malfunctioning-graphics-card-with-expert-tips-from-yl-computers/"><u>Fix a Malfunctioning Graphics Card with Expert Tips From YL Computers</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/identifying-your-computers-memory-specifications-with-ease-tips-from-yl-computing/"><u>Identifying Your Computer's Memory Specifications with Ease - Tips From YL Computing</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/how-to-diagnose-and-fix-a-sluggish-pc-expert-tips-from-yl-computing/"><u>How to Diagnose and Fix a Sluggish PC: Expert Tips From YL Computing</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/in-2024-a-comprehensive-guide-to-icloud-unlock-from-apple-iphone-14-plus-online-by-drfone-ios/"><u>In 2024, A Comprehensive Guide to iCloud Unlock From Apple iPhone 14 Plus Online</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/maintenance-essentials-a-guide-to-preserving-the-lifespan-of-your-computer-hardware-with-yls-expertise/"><u>Maintenance Essentials: A Guide to Preserving the Lifespan of Your Computer Hardware with YL's Expertise</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-mac-gopro-video-editing-101-from-import-to-export/"><u>In 2024, Mac GoPro Video Editing 101 From Import to Export</u></a></li>
+<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-macos-video-editing-made-easy-introducing-ezvid-slideshow-software/"><u>New In 2024, MacOS Video Editing Made Easy Introducing Ezvid Slideshow Software</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/kodi-cannot-connect-warning-learn-how-to-solve-the-retrieving-directory-problem/"><u>Kodi Cannot Connect Warning?
-Learn How to Solve the 'Retrieving Directory' Problem</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/step-by-step-guide-accessing-and-modifying-windows-firewall-settings-via-control-panel-tips-by-techgenius/"><u>Step-by-Step Guide: Accessing and Modifying Windows Firewall Settings via Control Panel - Tips by TechGenius</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/overcoming-common-issues-with-misprinted-documents-proven-fixes-by-professionals-at-yl-software/"><u>Overcoming Common Issues with Misprinted Documents: Proven Fixes by Professionals at YL Software</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/step-by-step-guide-mastering-the-microsoft-ai-bing-application-on-your-android-device/"><u>Step-by-Step Guide: Mastering the Microsoft AI Bing Application on Your Android Device</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/step-by-step-guide-setting-up-your-profile-on-yl-computings-control-panel/"><u>Step-by-Step Guide: Setting Up Your Profile on YL Computing's Control Panel</u></a></li>
-<li><a href="https://discover-exceptional.techidaily.com/strategies-for-boosting-ram-speed-and-functionality-with-insights-by-yl-software-experts/"><u>Strategies for Boosting RAM Speed & Functionality with Insights by YL Software Experts</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/top-strategies-for-ensuring-maximum-productivity-of-your-computer-insights-by-yl-software/"><u>Top Strategies for Ensuring Maximum Productivity of Your Computer - Insights by YL Software</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/top-5-from-oneplus-12r-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 5 from OnePlus 12R to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
-<li><a href="https://screen-recording.techidaily.com/turn-on-google-meet-grids-to-see-all-attendees-for-2024/"><u>Turn On Google Meet Grids to See All Attendees for 2024</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/why-does-my-computer-run-so-slowly-expert-tips-by-yl-software/"><u>Why Does My Computer Run So Slowly?
-Expert Tips by YL Software</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/troubleshooting-failed-antivirus-on-windows-expert-tips-from-yl-computing/"><u>Troubleshooting Failed Antivirus on Windows - Expert Tips From YL Computing</u></a></li>
 </ul></div>